 Where can I get a school supply list?

 School Supply lists for all elementary and middle schools can be found at each school.
 Stebbins High School does not provide supply lists.
-On the first day of class or at orientation, each high school teacher will inform students what supplies they will need.
+On the first day of class or at orientation, each high school teacher will inform students about what supplies they will need.

 What are the age requirements for kindergarten enrollment?

 The Mad River School District currently offers full-day kindergarten classes.
 Children must be five years of age on or before August 1, to enroll in kindergarten and six years of age by the same date to enroll in grade one unless previous public school kindergarten attendance can be verified.

 What is the cost of a school lunch?

 *Those who would normally qualify for free or reduced lunch will still need to complete the free and reduced lunch form.

 The Food Service Department has adopted a computerized POS system (point of sale) that allows all Mad River students to participate in a prepaid debit system for all lunches and snacks purchased.
 For parents, this system provides a convenient, secure, and accurate way to prepay into students' accounts.